sjappig/simd-example/README.md

 # Optimizing C++ with x86 SIMD

-Nowadays modern CPUs support so-called SIMD (single instruction, multiple data) architecture, where single instructions are capable of processing multiple data elements in parellel.
+Nowadays modern CPUs support so-called SIMD (single instruction, multiple data [1]) architecture, where single instructions are capable of processing multiple data elements in parellel.
 SIMD capability came to normal desktops with Intel's MMX and AMD's 3DNow! - I remember seeing advertisements of e.g. Intel Pentium MMX -processors in the end of 90's, without understanding what it meant but knowing that it would improve my gaming experience in PC.
 And that was pretty much what